-YOUNG REPORTER – Busime is a 16-year-old girl from the Walungu territory of South Kivu.
+Busime is a 16-year-old girl from the Walungu territory of South Kivu.
 I met her in Bukavu where, alongside her brother, she sells carrots.
-She does this work so that she can pay her school fees.
+She works to pay her school fees.
 This is her story.

 Working hard to pay school fees